olliepalmer/scripted-design-course/pages/exhibition.md

   Sorry, your browser doesn't support embedded videos.
 </video>

-'LANDSCAPE MODE’ is a collective Film exhibition from the Master Institute of Visual Cultures, AKV\|St. Joost that will exhibit the output of a rule-based filming of moments that took place in the last 70 days.
-"How can I film a different running subject every day?" and "How do I capture myself brushing my teeth every day in a different way?" are some of the personal questions that needed a daily answer while considering only one initial rule: "Keep it LANDSCAPE MODE"
+**LANDSCAPE MODE** is a collective Film exhibition from the Master Institute of Visual Cultures, AKV\|St. Joost that will exhibit the output of a rule-based filming of moments that took place in the last 70 days.

+_"How can I film a different running subject every day?"_ and _"How do I capture myself brushing my teeth every day in a different way?"_ are some of the personal questions that needed a daily answer while considering only one initial rule: _"Keep it **LANDSCAPE MODE**"_

 ----